-Keyword Description Example values Comment

-DELAY Time, in minutes or minutes:seconds, to 1 One minute.

-delay before sending first time.
-0:30 Half minute.
+Keyword Description Example values Comment DELAY Time, in minutes or minutes:seconds, to delay before sending first time.
 Default is 1 minute.

-EVERY Time, in minutes or minutes:seconds, 10 Ten minutes.
+1 0:30 One minute.
+Half minute.
+EVERY Time, in minutes or minutes:seconds, between transmissions.

-between transmissions.
-9:45 9 3⁄4 minutes

 Default is 10 minutes.

-Use an extremely long interval (like

-1000000 for around two years) here to get

-a one time transmission.

-SENDTO Radio channel for transmission or "IG" to 1 Second radio

-send to Internet Gateway. channel.

-Default is the first, or only, radio channel IG Internet Gateway.

-0.

-RO Simulated channel

-"R" followed by a number simulates signal 0 reception.

-received on that channel.
+Use an extremely long interval (like 1000000 for around two years) here to get a one time transmission.
+10 9:45 Ten minutes.
+9 3⁄4 minutes SENDTO Radio channel for transmission or "IG" to send to Internet Gateway.
+Default is the first, or only, radio channel 0.
+1 IG RO Second radio channel.
+Internet Gateway.
+Simulated channel "R" followed by a number simulates signal received on that channel.
+0 reception.
 DEST Explicit destination field for AX.25 packet.
-CQ "SPEECH" and

-Normally you will want the default which "MORSE" are

-identifies the software version. special cases
+Normally you will want the default which identifies the software version.
+CQ "SPEECH" and "MORSE" are special cases explained later.

-explained later.

 VIA Digipeater path.
-WIDE1-1 Upper case only.
 Default none.
-WIDE1-1,WIDE2-1 No spaces.
-MESSAGING Set the APRS Messaging attribute for a 0 Default value. position report. i.e. Data Type Indicator will be "=" instead of "!"
-1 Set attribute.
+WIDE1-1 WIDE1-1,WIDE2-1 Upper case only.
+No spaces.
+MESSAGING Set the APRS Messaging attribute for a position report. i.e. Data Type Indicator will be "=" instead of "!"
+0 1 Default value.
+Set attribute.
 OBJNAME Name for object, up to 9 characters.
-EOC Any printable Applies only to O BEACON.
-Hamfest characters including embedded spaces.
-LAT Latitude in signed decimal degrees 42.619 Both examples are (negative for south) or degrees ^ minutes hemisphere.
-42^37.14N equivalent.
-LONG Longitude in signed decimal degrees -71.34717 Both examples are (negative for west) or degrees ^ minutes hemisphere.
-71^20.83W equivalent.
-ZONE Zone with latitude band for UTM 19T coordinates.
-207504 EASTING UTM coordinate.
-307504 NORTHING UTM coordinate.
-4721177 Altitude in meters.
-90 or ALT SYMBOL Two different styles are available: S# More details STIVIDUL (a) Exactly two characters specifying "Jet ski" below. symbol table / overlay and the JCUSKI below. symbol code. (b) A substring of the description.
-OVERLAY A single upper case letter or digit overlay S character.
+Applies only to O BEACON.
+EOC Hamfest Any printable characters including embedded spaces.
+LAT Latitude in signed decimal degrees (negative for south) or degrees ^ minutes hemisphere.
+42.619 42^37.14N Both examples are equivalent.
+LONG Longitude in signed decimal degrees (negative for west) or degrees ^ minutes hemisphere. -71.34717 71^20.83W Both examples are equivalent.
+ZONE Zone with latitude band for UTM coordinates.
+19T coordinatesi

+ALTITUDE Altitude in meters.
+90

+or ALT

+SYMBOL Two different styles are available: S# More details

+(a) Exactly two characters specifying "Jet ski" below.

+symbol table / overlay and the

+symbol code.

+OVERLAY (b) A substring of the description.
+S

+OVERLAY A single upper case letter or digit overlay character.
+5

 POWER Transmitter power in watts.
+50

-50 HEIGHT Antenna height in feet.
-20 GAIN Antenna gain in dBi.
-6 DIR One of 8 directions, N, NE, E, SE, S, SW, W, NE or NW, for a directional antenna.
-Default is omni-directional.
-FREQ Where to contact you by voice or radio 146.955 TONE frequency for some other entity.
+HEIGHT Antenna height in feet.
+20

+GAIN Antenna gain in dBi.
+6

+DIR One of 8 directions, N, NE, E, SE, S, SW, W, NE

+or NW, for a directional antenna.
+Default

+is omni-directional.

+FREQ Where to contact you by voice or radio 146.955

+frequency for some other entity.
 MHz.

-74.4 TONE CTCSS tone required for specified radio 74.4 OFFSET frequency.
+TONE CTCSS tone required for specified radio 74.4

+frequency.
 Hz.

-Transmit offset in MHz. -0.60 MHz.
-COMMENT Name, location, announcements, etc. -0.00 IVIFIZ.
-COMMENTCMD Run specified command and insert result rxR 'J>+!(Original intention COMMENTEND after the fixed part of comment. was to insert base 91 compressed telemetry.
+OFFSET Transmit offset in MHz. -0.60 MHz.

+COMMENT Name, location, announcements, etc.

+COMMENTCMD Run specified command and insert result rxR'J>+!(Original intention

+after the fixed part of comment. was to insert base

+91 compressed

+telemetry.

 COMPRESS Use 1 for compressed format.
 0 Human readable.

-Note that power/height/gain gets 1 Compressed. converted to single radio range value in '
+Note that power/height/gain gets 1 Compressed.

+converted to single radio range value in

+the compressed format.